xpiyush14/Banking-Analytics-Dashboard/README.md

 ## 🖼️ Visual Preview

-Below is a snapshot of the main dashboard summary page.
+Below is a snapshot of the main dashboard Home page.
 ![Banking Dashboard Summary Page](Dasboard_Preview.png)